-The 1949 Mercury Custom black convertible with bright orange/yellow flames driven by Zuko’s arch rival and nemesis, the leader of the Scorpions, has been nicknamed Hell’s Chariot.
+The 1949 Mercury Custom black convertible with bright orange/yellow flames driven by Zuko’s arch-rival and nemesis (leader of the Scorpions) has been nicknamed Hell’s Chariot.
 It was put on sale for $600,000 in 2015.

-As you can see from the above picture, Hell’s chariot has serated metal blades sticking out of the wheel’s hubcaps.
-This implies a modern day chariot race in the same vein as the iconic ancient chariot race seen in the blockbuster movie Ben-Hur (1959).
+As you can see from the above picture, Hell’s chariot has serrated metal blades sticking out of the wheel’s hubcaps.
+This implies a modern-day chariot race in the same vein as the iconic ancient chariot race seen in the blockbuster movie Ben-Hur (1959).

-In Grease and Ben-Hur the villain uses serated blades to destroy his opponent’s chariot in an attempt to increase their own chances of winning the race.
+In Grease and Ben-Hur, the villain uses serrated blades to destroy his opponent’s chariot, hoping to increase their own chances of winning the race.

 Who would want to risk getting on the wrong side of the Greek Gods?

 Mercury (Hermes) – Guide of souls to the Underworld

 Greek God Hermes (Mercury) is the God of travel and messenger of the Gods.
 He also guides souls to the underworld (Hades).